MuhammadAshouri/marzban-templates/template-01/README.md

 ```

 Then you have to map it to your docker container.
 Add this line to volume section of `docker-compose.yml`:
+(DO NOT REPLACE WHOLE FILE, Just the last line)
 ```docker
 services:
     marzban: